Cole House (cyclist)

 Cole House (born February 5, 1988) is an American cyclist.
 He originally raced in BMX and mountain biking during his youth before switching to road racing at the age of 18.
-He is a member of the Oneida tribe: his mother is Oneida and his father is of mixed Oneida, Ojibwe and Belgian descent.
+He is a member of the Oneida Nation of Wisconsin, Wolf Clan: his mother is Oneida and his father is of mixed Oneida, Ojibwe and Belgian descent.
 He is from Wisconsin.